Did you know?

 The censure of a dog is something no man can stand. – Christopher Morley

-For centuries, terriers fitting the description of the Border were in use by shepherds, farmers and huntsmen who wanted a game terrier with sufficient leg to follow a horse in the rugged hill country but small enough to be able to go to ground after marauding hill foxes.
-They were able to squeeze into fox burrows and chase out the prey for the waiting foxhounds.
+For centuries, terriers fitting the description of the Border Terrier were in use by shepherds, farmers and huntsmen who wanted a game terrier with sufficient leg to follow a horse in the rugged hill country but small enough to be able to go to ground after marauding hill foxes.
+These terriers were small enough to be able to squeeze into fox burrows and chase out the prey for the waiting foxhounds.
+He was also used to kill rodents, and have even been used to hunt otters and badgers.

 Excellent hunters, today’s Border Terriers can still do the job for which they were bred.